-We experienced a lot of what St. Augustine has to offer and these were our top choices for your family trip.
-Some of them surprised us since we didn’t think the kids would enjoy them but we were wrong!
+On our Florida Road Trip stop in St Augustine we experienced a lot of what St. Augustine has to offer and these were our top choices for your family trip.
+Some of them surprised us since we didn’t think the kids would enjoy them but we were wrong.

 The list is in order from top to bottom of what we recommend you do when visiting.
 And even if you can’t stay in St. Augustine in the near future but will be heading through that way for another trip we HIGHLY recommend stoping and doing 1 and 2 on your way through the area.
 Or plan a Northern Florida vacation and make a few stops!